1912 South Carolina gubernatorial election: Candidates

+Campaign

 Governor Coleman Livingston Blease ran for a second term, but he faced a credible challenge in the state Democratic primary against Ira B. Jones.
 Senator Ben Tillman felt that Blease had greatly damaged the reputation of the state and was morally unfit to be governor, but because his re-election was on the same ballot he feared to openly oppose Blease so as to cause his own political downfall.
 Nevertheless, Tillman published a letter at the last minute stating his opposition to Blease.
 It was rather ironic because Tillman was essentially aiding the very people he had opposed in his 1890 gubernatorial contest.
 Despite Tillman's objection, Blease won the primary election on August 27 and avoided a runoff election by obtaining more than 50 percent of the vote.

+Results

 General election

 The general election was held on November 5, 1912, when Coleman Livingston Blease was officially re-elected governor of South Carolina.
 Turnout increased over the previous gubernatorial election because there was also a presidential election on the ballot.